CALL DAY & EVENING

 A first DUI in Maryland carries serious penalties.
 The maximum jail sentence for a first offense is one year.
 The maximum fine is $1,000.
 If your blood alcohol content (BAC) was 0.08% or higher, you could face these penalties even without prior offenses.
 However, courts often consider the specifics of the case before imposing a sentence.
 For example, if your BAC was just over the legal limit and there were no accidents or injuries, the court might impose lesser penalties.

-Factors That Affect Jail Time for a First DUI
+Factors That Affect Jail Time for a First DUI in Maryland

 The likelihood of jail time depends on many factors.
 A higher BAC level, especially 0.15% or more, increases the chance of harsher penalties.
 If an accident occurred or someone was injured, the court might view the offense more seriously.
 Refusing to take a breathalyzer test can also complicate the case.
 Judges often consider whether the driver showed remorse and took steps to address the issue, like attending alcohol education programs.
 First-time offenders with clean records are less likely to face jail, especially if they have a strong defense.